 For instance, if a fire destroys your office building, you can allow your employees to work from home.
 This is a business continuity strategy that allows your business to continue operations in spite of the fire disaster.
 However, the remote working solution will not get your business operations back to normal.

 To get your employees back to the office, you will need to implement a disaster recovery plan.
 The plan may involve replacing things damaged by the fires, for example, communication gadgets, office furniture, etc.

 Business continuity risks can be easy or difficult to identify depending on their nature.
 For example, you can easily identify natural disasters such as wildfires and hurricanes than cyber events.
-If your business’ premises are located in an area that is prone to natural disasters, you can effectively plan for interruptions that may result.
+If your business’s premises are located in an area that is prone to natural disasters, you can effectively plan for interruptions that may result.

 IT business continuity risks such as Distributed Denial of Service (DDOS) attacks are harder to plan for.
-A DDOS attack happens when a malicious third-party sends hundreds or thousands of bots to your server, which make it start responding intermittently slowly.
+A DDOS attack happens when a malicious third-party sends hundreds or thousands of bots to your server, which makes it start responding intermittently slowly.
 As a result, your web applications or website can be inaccessible to your customers due to your server been overwhelmed.

 Such IT risks are not easy to anticipate and, therefore, difficult to plan for.